 Collision Detection - Stops the simulation when a collision of the ego vehicle and lead vehicle is detected

-MIO Track - Enables MIO track for display in Bird's Eye Scope.
+MIO Track - Enables MIO track for display in the Bird's-Eye Scope.

 Opening this model also runs the

-helperLFSetUp script, which initializes the data used by the model by loading constants needed by the Simulink model, such as the vehicle model parameters, controller design parameters, road scenario, and surrounding cars.
+helperLFSetUp script, which initializes the data used by the model by running the scenario function and loading constants needed by the Simulink model, such as the vehicle model parameters, controller design parameters, road scenario, and surrounding cars.

-Plot the road and the path that the ego vehicle will follow using:
+Plot the road and the path that the ego vehicle will follow.

-To plot the results of the simulation and depict the ego vehicle surroundings and tracked objects, use the Bird's-Eye Scope.
-The Bird's-Eye Scope is a model-level visualization tool in Simulink that you can using a menu provided on the Simulink model toolbar.
+To plot the results of the simulation and depict the ego vehicle surroundings and tracked objects, use the Bird's-Eye Scope (Automated Driving Toolbox).
+The Bird's-Eye Scope is a model-level visualization tool that you can open from the Simulink toolstrip.
+On the Simulation tab, under Review Results, click Bird's-Eye Scope.
 After opening the scope, set up the signals by clicking Find Signals.

 To get a mid-simulation view, simulate the model for

-The bird's-eye scope shows the results of the sensor fusion.
+The Bird's-Eye Scope shows the results of the sensor fusion.
 It shows how the radar and vision sensors detect the vehicles within their coverage areas.
-It also shows the tracks maintained by the Multi-Object Tracker block.
+It also shows the tracks maintained by the Multi-Object Tracker (Automated Driving Toolbox) block.
 The yellow track shows the most important object (MIO), which is the closest track in front of the ego vehicle in its lane.
 The ideal lane markings are also shown along with the synthetically detected left and right lane boundaries (shown in red).